Cl3m3nt1n4/myuserchrome/README.md

 What is changed:

-+ Added thin dark themed scroll bar instead of the originally hidden setting.
++ Added thin dark/grey themed scroll bar instead of the originally hidden setting.

 + Change some padding to make it look more natural on windows.

 + Changed Font Family in order to get the bold monospace look like the original.
-Changed font size as well
+Changed font size as well.

-+ Inverted the URL Barl / Tab bar order due the Windows minimize/maximize/close being not at the corner of the program.

-+ Tabs start now closer to the top right corner and have different height and width rules.
++ Tabs start now closer to the top left corner and have different height and width rules.

-+ Added dark Windows 10 context menus by Mlch431(https://github.com/M1ch431/FirefoxW10ContextMenus/tree/compact .
++ Added dark context menu.

 + Link preview background is now dark themed.

++ Added close tab button on hover.

++ All buttons are now dots unless on hover.

 Problems to be fixed:

 + When on windowed mode at the top left appears a white line.

-Possible future changes:

-+ Removing http/https to make links loke more simple (similar to Chrome aproach).
+Note: Please keep in mind that all changes are updated to Github without much testing since I like to see a proper changelog.